 The City of Hyattsville received $17.9 million as part of the American Rescue Plan Act (ARPA) of 2021.
-Hyattsville City Council has set aside a portion of the Rescue Act Funds to serve as emergency relief for Hyattsville residents*, small businesses, non-profits, and childcare providers experiencing economic hardship due to the COVID-19 pandemic.
+As a first priority, Hyattsville City Council set aside a portion of the Rescue Act Funds to serve as emergency relief for Hyattsville residents, small businesses, non-profits, and childcare providers experiencing economic hardship due to the COVID-19 pandemic.

 Individual & Family Emergency Relief Program

-Hyattsville City Council has set aside $1M of the ARPA funding to establish the Household Emergency Relief Program, which is managed by Hyattsville Community Development Corporation (HCDC).
+Hyattsville City Council has set aside $3.7M of the ARPA funding to establish the Household Emergency Relief Program.

 Small Business & Non-Profit Emergency Relief Programs